 Course Offerings: Core classes, English, math, science and history, will be taken by all students.
-Each of the core classes are offered by grade level as they often cover a two-year curriculum.
+Most core classes are offered by grade level as they often cover a two-year curriculum.

-Core Classes include IB English, Science (IB Environmental Systems of Society), History and math.
-Math classes offered: Algebra II, Math Studies (IB), IB Math I and IB Math II.
-11th Grade History is IB History of the America’s; 12th grade history is IB 20th Century History.
+Core Classes include IB English, science (IB environmental systems and societies or IB physics), history and math.
+Math classes offered: Algebra II, IB Math SL and IB Math HL.
+11th Grade history is IB history of the Americas; 12th grade history is IB 20th century world history.

 Students also choose at least 2 electives.
 IB courses might be a one or two year course depending on their level.

-Each morning for the first 15 minutes of the day.
-Students meet in small groups with their advisor.
-They have the same advisor for both years in A3.
+Each morning for the first 15 minutes of the day students meet in small groups with their advisor.
+They usually have the same advisor for both years in A3.
 For the first two hours of the morning, Adolescent 3 students attend two electives, often including Spanish and/or art or music.
-At 10:40, students begin core classes with their schedule largely developing their own weekly schedule.
-Each week, students sign up for their required core classes offered from 9:45 am to 3 pm with lunch between 12:40 and 1:05 pm.
-During this time, they will either be in a class or in independent work time.
-If a student needs some extra help, has a group class project or wants an extended time period to work on a paper, they can arrange their schedule to have time to do it during this time.
+At 10:45, students begin core lessons, largely developing their own weekly schedule.
+Each week, students sign up for their required core classes offered from 10:45 am to 3:10 pm with lunch between 12:45 and 1:10 pm.
+During this core time, they will either attend lessons or work individually or in small groups during independent work time.
+If students need some extra help, have a group class project or want an extended time period to work on a paper, they can arrange their schedule to have time to do it during this time.

 Creativity, Action and Service (CAS)

 All GRS students participate in CAS which originally comes from the International Baccalaureate Program.
-Consistent with Great River School’s core value of learning in the broadest sense, CAS activities allows students to nurture opportunities for self-expression including artistic and imaginative activities, be physically active and give service to their community.
+Consistent with Great River School’s core value of learning in the broadest sense, CAS activities allow students to nurture opportunities for self-expression including artistic and imaginative activities, physical activity and service to their community.
 Whether or not students are pursuing the IB Diploma, all students are required to participate in CAS.